History of Plymouth: Postwar period

 In 1943, Sir Patrick Abercrombie published his Plan for Plymouth in response to the devastation inflicted upon the city.
-Its Beaux Arts-inspired vision called for the removal of the few remaining pre-war buildings in the city centre and their replacement with wide, modern boulevards aligned east-west linked by a grand north-south avenue (Armada Way) linking the railway station with Plymouth Hoe.
+Its Beaux Arts-inspired vision called for the removal of the few remaining pre-war buildings in the city centre and their replacement with wide, modern boulevards aligned east–west linked by a grand north–south avenue (Armada Way) linking the railway station with Plymouth Hoe.

 The Plan had to deal not only with the effects of the War, but also the pre-war defects of the city: much of the housing and many narrow streets were overcrowded.
-The main concern was for housing, and many prefabs were built by 1946, followed by over a thousand permanent council houses built each year from 1951–1957 as part of the 'Homes fit for heroes' programme.
+The main concern was for housing, and many prefabs were built by 1946, followed by over a thousand permanent council houses built each year from 1951 to 1957 as part of the 'Homes fit for heroes' programme.
 The first estate, at Efford, was started in 1945 and this was rapidly followed by many others, laid out according to the Plan.
 By 1964 over 20,000 new homes had been built, more than 13,500 of them permanent council homes and 853 built by the Admiralty.
 Despite all this building, in 1971 over ten percent of the houses in Plymouth were still occupied by more than one family.